imoghul/DTA-calculator/README.md

 To determine what type of test a csv file is, the file name is observed with certain assumptions.
 If it contains "\_SUM" then it is FT2 SUM.
 Otherwise if it contains "\_RAW" it is FT2 RAW.
 Otherwise if it contains "FT3\_" or "ft3\_" it is FT3.
 Otherwise it is FT1.
 ### Execution
 After reading ```preferences.json``` and ```locations.json``` the parsing will commence, and data will be stored at the output folder in the summary file.
 Note that this script uses replace mode instead of append mode, meaning that the summary file will be overwritten every time, rather than added to.
-If the script comes across the same serial number more the once in the tests, it will take the last one, sorted by time.
-If there is a conflict between data in any of the files FT2 SUM takes preference.

 ****
 For updates check: https://github.com/imoghul/EOLT-Test-Analyzer/tree/main